 - Proof of English (TOEFL and/or IELTS scores OR an official letter signed by relevant authority stating that the medium of education is English)

-- Two reference letters (Letters can also be e-mailed by the referees)
+- One reference letter from employer or professor (The letter can also be e-mailed by the referees)

 - Written work sample (Published or unpublished article, book chapter, thesis chapter and/or report preferably on a related migration topic)

 Applications from all over the world are encouraged.
 However, only partial scholarships will be available for the candidates.

 - The fee for the program is 1250 Euros (including accommodation) for international students and 550 Euros (without accommodation) for students from Turkey, and will cover lectures, course materials and field trips.